NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Select-Pixels-Compare-Spectral-Signatures.md

 </div>

-## Import libraries and load datasets
+## Getting Started

-First, we need to load our required libraries, and import the hyperspectral data (in HDF5 format).
+First, we need to load our required packages, and import the hyperspectral data (in HDF5 format).
+We will also collect a few other important pieces of information (band wavelengths and scaling factor) while we're at it.

     # Load required packages